 We see so many recommendations floating around the web and by word of mouth recommending vinegar or other acidic solutions for cleaning grout and tile, but this should really be avoided.
 Acidic chemicals will break down and weaken the grout structure, causing premature failure.
 Plus, acidic cleaning solutions can etch and damage the stone around it as well.

 What you should be using instead is a pH balanced cleaner that is tough on dirt and grime to get your grout back to its original color while still maintaining structural integrity.
 Granite Gold Grout Cleaner® is specifically formulated for use on grout while still being safe for natural-stone, ceramic, porcelain and even colored grout.
-Being non-acidic, biodegradable and completely non-toxic, this is a cleaning solution that is tough to beat.

 As an added bonus, a nylon scrub brush is included in the kit to help agitate and remove any grime build-up.
 This is important because too harsh of a scrubbing material can also damage and wear down your grout.
 That means no steel wool or harsh scouring pads, as they will not only damage the grout, but will strip the protective seal on the grout and the tile around it.